cynthiwu/password-generator/README.md

 * Within the generatePassword function, I started by asking the user to verify their password criteria with a prompt and set of confirmations.
 I looped the prompt and confirmation variables to ensure that the user's responses were within predetermined limits.
 * To generate the password, I first created an empty password array to store the working characters (i.e., newPassword) and a charCount variable to ensure we hit the user's desired passwordLength.
 * To push the characters to the newPassword array, I created a loop which calls a character generating function based on the user's criteria.
 The random character generated was then pushed to the end of the newPassword array, and a counter number to the charCount.
 The charCount ensures that we at least hit the mininum number of characters selected by the user.
-* To full randomize the password, I utilized the Fisher-Yates method of shuffling variables in the newPassword arraym and then joined these variables into a string, to return the final password via the newPass variable.
+* To fully randomize the password, I utilized the Fisher-Yates method of shuffling variables in the newPassword array and then joined these variables into a string, to return the final password via the newPass variable.

 ## Usage